debashisdash1999/snowflake_swiggy_end_to_end_data_pipeline_project/README.md

 ### Verifying Files in Stage

-After loading the files into the stage (`csv_stg`), I will verify them by running the following command:
+After loading the files into the stage, I will verify them by running the following command:

 ```sql
 list @stage_sch.csv_stg;